NITCbase/nitcbase.github.io/docs/Design/Physical Layer.md

 ## Catalog Structures

-Nitcbase maintains two catalogs in the disk for storing metadata information about relations, attributes, indices, etc. These catalogs are:
+NITCbase maintains two catalogs in the disk for storing metadata information about relations, attributes, indices, etc. These catalogs are:

 1. Relation Catalog
 2. Attribute Catalog